Ingrid de Ycaza

-Ingrid de Ycaza (born 12 February 1980) is a Panamanian singer, songwriter, television host and actress.
+Ingrid de Ycaza (born 12 February 1980) is a Panamanian singer.
 She has been one of the greatest figures of singing in Panama, and had a broad musical career.
-It has been highlighted by songs such as “Todo me recuerda a ti”, “Dime si me quieres” (a duet with Manuel Araúz), “Sueña”, among others.
+It has been highlighted by songs such as "Todo me recuerda a ti", "Dime si me quieres" (a duet with Manuel Araúz), "Sueña", among others.

 Biography

 De Ycaza was born on 12 February 1980, in Panama City, Panama.
 Since childhood, she discovered her great passion for singing, which prompted her to continue her studies.
 When she was 12 years old she went to Canada and she let go more, she decided to become a singer there.
 In Panama, she was part of rock bands and played ballads and soul, but the R&B was her greatest influence.

 Career as a singer

-De Ycaza had a golden age, in which she recorded various musical themes such as “Todo me recuerda a ti”, “Dime si me quieres”, el gran éxito “Sueña”, “Solo”, “Juntos” (with Dindi), “Volverte a ver” (with Myla Vox), “Navidad es” (her own version) and her latest hit, "Bienvenido a mi vida".
+De Ycaza had a golden age, in which she recorded various musical themes such as "Todo me recuerda a ti", "Dime si me quieres", el gran éxito "Sueña", "Solo", "Juntos" (with Dindi), "Volverte a ver" (with Myla Vox), "Navidad es" (her own version) and her latest hit, "Bienvenido a mi vida".

 After getting pregnant with her first daughter, de Ycaza moved away from music and married her partner Jorge Fernández.
 De Ycaza lived for a long time in Nicaragua, and on her return to Panama, revealed that she was still producing music from Nicaragua.